This Soil Scoop provides questions a person needs to ask once a soil sample has been collected, but before it is sent to the lab.

 problems?

-If so mention the specifics to the lab.
-For example, stunted plants may suggest testing for saline or sodic soils (see #9).
+If so, mention the specifics to the lab.
+For example, stunted plants may suggest testing for saline or sodic soils (see #8).

-If N, phosphorus (P), potassium (K) and sulfur (S) fertilization and/or NPK previous soil tests seem adequate based on Fertilizer Guidelines for Montana Crops (EB0161) or Home Garden Soil Testing & Fertilizer Guidelines (MT200705AG), yet plants show nutrient deficiencies (https://landresources.montana.edu/soilfertility/nutrientdeficient/) boron (B), chloride (Cl), copper (Cu), iron (Fe), and/or zinc (Zn) may be deficient.
+If N, phosphorus (P), potassium (K) and sulfur (S) fertilization and previous soil tests seem adequate based on Fertilizer Guidelines for Montana Crops (EB0161) or Home Garden Soil Testing & Fertilizer Guidelines (MT200705AG), yet plants show nutrient deficiencies (https://landresources.montana.edu/soilfertility/nutrientdeficiency.html) boron (B), chloride (Cl), copper (Cu), iron (Fe), and/or zinc (Zn) may be deficient.
 Consider confirming these deficiencies with plant tissue tests.

 Test the top 0-3” in ‘good’ and ‘poor’ production areas.
 Plants in low soil pH are stunted, yellow/pink, with club roots.
 Legumes have poor or no nodulation.
 See Cropland Soil Acidification for more information.

 Soil nutrient level guidelines vary by crop, and for many crops by the expected yield.
-Ask the lab to use MT based fertilizer rate guidelines, or do your own calculations based on soil test results and our crop specific soil nutrient management Extension publications (https://store.msuextension.org/).
+Ask the lab to use MT based fertilizer rate guidelines, or do your own calculations based on soil test results and crop specific MSU Extension documents.

 Use a lab that is part of a performance and proficiency testing program such as the North American Proficiency Testing Program-Performance Assessment Program (NAPT-PAP) or Collaborative Testing Services Agricultural Lab Proficiency (CTS-ALP).
 The NRCS requires the use of labs that are part of NAPT-PAP or another NRCS-approved proficiency program.
 Consider using a lab that provides fertilizer recommendations based on MT guidelines.
-See the list of regional soil testing labs.
+A list of labs is posted at the MSU Extension Soil Fertility soil sampling website.
 For consistency, use the same laboratory over time.

 Phosphorus